apache/cordova-docs/www/_posts/2016-03-02-cordova-android-5.1.1.md

 We are happy to announce that `Cordova Android 5.1.1` has been released.

-Cordova 6.0.0 will automatically start using this version of **Cordova-Android** when creating new projects.
+Cordova CLI 6.0.0 will automatically start using this version of **Cordova-Android** when creating new projects.

 To upgrade: